Tooth Is Loose But Still Attached: 7 Main Causes And How To Treat It

 Risk factors for gum disease include smoking, poorly controlled diabetes, hormonal changes during pregnancy or menopause, and a family history of early loss of teeth.

 At Home Treatment: Practise excellent oral hygiene.
-Brush twice daily for at least 2 minutes with an electric toothbrush focused on the gum margins.
+Brush twice daily for at least 2 minutes with a good electric toothbrush focused on the gum margins.
 Use an antibacterial mouthwash daily (at a different time to brushing) and floss daily.
 (How to floss)

 Dentist Treatment: Your dentist will highlight your risk factors for gum disease eg, smoking, and offer helpful advice to improve.
 Options for gum disease include deep cleaning,or periodontal treatment, which can help flush out bacteria from the gums.
 Non-surgical treatments are typically attempted first, but surgical periodontal treatment may be necessary if there is inadequate improvement.